swcarpentry/website/README.md

 You should fill in this form even for self-organized workshops in order to get your workshop into our database.

-Do *not* edit the YAML in `_data/amy.yml`: this is overwritten every time the website is rebuilt on the server.
+Do *not* edit the YAML in `_data/amy.yml`:
+This is overwritten every time when the website is rebuilt on the server.

 ## The Details <a name="details"></a>